demospace-ai/coaster/README.md

 ## Introduction

-This super basic setup should work for any Go project.

-You only need to manually setup a few things:
+To deploy this system in production, there are only a few manual steps:
-- GCP Project
+- Setup a GCP Project
-- Google Cloud Bucket
-- Google Cloud Build
+- Create Terraform Google Cloud Storage bucket
-    - Special service account with access to create/modify/delete GCP resources
+- Perform initial Terraform run

+### Setup GCP Project
+Create a new GCP project and take note of the name and project ID.

+### Create Terraform GCP Cloud Storage bucket
-The Google Cloud Bucket is used as a backing store for Terraform, so must be manually setup.
+This Google Cloud Bucket is used as a backing store for Terraform, so must be manually setup.
+Note the name you use as you'll need to edit `infra/terraform/main.tf` to point to it.

-Google Cloud Build is used for a various automatic actions triggered by pushes to the main Github branch:
-- Run Terraform to build any new infrastructure
-- Build Docker image for the Go code and deploy it to GCR
-- Run database migrations
+### Initial Terraform run

-Once those two things are setup, everything else can be configured with Infrastructure-as-code in Terraform,
+Once those two things are setup, everything else can be configured with Infrastructure-as-code in Terraform.
+However, you must run `terraform apply` once manually to setup the correct permissions for the Cloud Build service account to run Terraform in the future.
-including:
-- Google Cloud Repository bucket
-- Cloud Run services
-    - Includes setting any environment variables and Cloud SQL connections
-- Cloud SQL instances

 ## Deploy to new region